Alexander I of Russia: Views held by his contemporaries

 Called both an autocrat and Jacobin, a man of the world and a mystic, Alexander appeared to his contemporaries as a riddle which each read according to his own temperament.
 Napoleon Bonaparte thought him a "shifty Byzantine", and called him the Talma of the North, as ready to play any conspicuous part.
-To Metternich he was a madman to be humoured.
-Castlereagh, writing of him to Lord Liverpool, gave him credit for "grand qualities", but added that he is "suspicious and undecided"; and to Jefferson he was a man of estimable character, disposed to do good, and expected to diffuse through the mass of the Russian people "a sense of their natural rights".
+To Klemens von Metternich, he was a madman to be humoured.
+Robert Stewart, Viscount Castlereagh, writing of him to Robert Jenkinson, 2nd Earl of Liverpool, gave him credit for "grand qualities", but added that he is "suspicious and undecided"; and to Thomas Jefferson he was a man of estimable character, disposed to do good, and expected to diffuse through the mass of the Russian people "a sense of their natural rights".
 In 1803, Beethoven dedicated his Opus 30 Violin Sonata to Alexander who in response gave the famous composer a diamond at the Congress of Vienna where they met in 1814.

 Napoleonic Wars

 Alliances with other powers

 Upon his accession, Alexander reversed many of the unpopular policies of his father, Paul, denounced the League of Armed Neutrality, and made peace with Britain (April 1801).
-At the same time he opened negotiations with Francis II, Holy Roman Emperor.
-Soon afterwards, at Memel, he entered into a close alliance with Prussia, not as he boasted from motives of policy, but in the spirit of true chivalry, out of friendship for the young King Frederick William III and his beautiful wife Louise of Mecklenburg-Strelitz.
+At the same time, he opened negotiations with Francis II, Holy Roman Emperor.
+Soon afterwards, at Memel, he entered into a close alliance with Prussia, not as he boasted from motives of policy, but in the spirit of true chivalry, out of friendship for the young King Frederick William III of Prussia and his beautiful wife Louise of Mecklenburg-Strelitz.

 The development of this alliance was interrupted by the short-lived peace of October 1801, and for a while it seemed as though France and Russia might come to an understanding.
 Carried away by the enthusiasm of Frédéric-César de La Harpe, who had returned to Russia from Paris, Alexander began openly to proclaim his admiration for French institutions and for the person of Napoleon Bonaparte.
 Soon, however, came a change.
 La Harpe, after a new visit to Paris, presented to Alexander his Reflections on the True Nature of the Consul for Life, which, as Alexander said, tore the veil from his eyes and revealed Bonaparte "as not a true patriot", but only as "the most famous tyrant the world has produced".
 Later on, La Harpe and his friend Henri Monod lobbied Alexander, who persuaded the other Allied powers opposing Napoleon to recognise Vaudois and Argovian independence, in spite of Bern's attempts to reclaim them as subject lands.
-Alexander's disillusionment was completed by the execution of the duc d'Enghien on trumped up charges.
-The Russian court went into mourning for the last member of the House of Condé, and diplomatic relations with France were broken off.
+Alexander's disillusionment was completed by the execution of the Louis Antoine, Duke of Enghien on trumped up charges.
+The Russian court went into mourning for the last member of the Princes of Condé, and diplomatic relations with France were broken off.
 Alexander was especially alarmed and decided he had to somehow curb Napoleon's power.